 been specifically addressed from the point of view of either of the two

 - Be sure that you choose a case or issue about which the two theories

-you’re discussing provide contrary judgments—don’t pick a case or issue
+you’re discussing render contrary prescriptions—don’t pick a case or issue

 on which they agree.